littlenishal/coc-website/project-docs/implementation-plan.md

 Task 2.2.7: Implement API testing and documentation **Description:** Create test scripts and document the API endpoints **Steps:**
-- Write curl or Postman collection examples for each endpoint
 - Document request/response formats for all endpoints
 - Create sample requests for different filtering scenarios
 - Test authentication and authorization workflows